Alternative abiogenesis scenarios: Deep sea alkaline vents

 Nick Lane believes that no known life forms could have utilized zinc-sulfide based photosynthesis, lightning, volcanic pyrite synthesis, or UV radiation as a source of energy.
 Rather, he instead suggests that deep sea alkaline vents is more likely to have been a source energy for early cellular life.
 Serpentinization at alkaline hydrothermal vents produce methane and ammonia.
 Mineral particles that have similar properties to enzymes at deep sea vents would catalyze organic compounds out of dissolved CO2 within seawater.
-Porous rock might have promoted condensation reactions of biopolymers and act as a compartment of membranous structures.
+Porous rock might have promoted condensation reactions of biopolymers and act as a compartment of membranous structures, however it is unknown about how it could promote coding and metabolism.
+Acetyl phosphate, which is readily synthesized from thioacetate, can promote aggregation of adenosine monophosphate of up to 7 monomers which is considered energetically favored in water due to interactions between nucleobases.
+Acetyl phosphate can stabilize aggregation of nucleotides in the presence of Na+ and could possibly promote polymerization at mineral surfaces or lower water activity.
 An external proton gradient within a membrane would have been maintained between the acidic ocean and alkaline seawater.
-These cells were probably methanogens and acetogens.
-The earliest microfossils, dated have been 4.28 to 3.77 Ga, were found at hydrothermal vent precipitates.
+The descendants of the last universal common ancestor, bacteria and archaea, were probably methanogens and acetogens.
+The earliest microfossils, dated to be 4.28 to 3.77 Ga, were found at hydrothermal vent precipitates.
 These microfossils suggest that early cellular life began at deep sea hydrothermal vents.
 Exergonic reactions at these environments could have provided free energy that promoted chemical reactions conducive to prebiotic biomolecules.

+Nonenzymatic reactions of glycolysis and the pentose phosphate pathway can occur in the presence of ferrous iron at 70 °C, the reactions produce erythrose 4-phosphate, an amino acid precursor and ribose 5-phosphate, a nucleotide precursor.
+Pyrimidines are shown to be synthesized from the reaction between aspartate and carbamoyl phosphate at 60 °C and in the presence of metals, it is suggested that purines could be synthesized from the catalysis of metals.
+Adenosine monophosphate are also shown to be synthesized from adenine, monopotassium phosphate or pyrophosphate, and ribose at silica at 70 °C. Reductive amination and transamination reactions catalyzed by alkaline hydrothermal vent mineral and metal ions produce amino acids.
+Long chain fatty acids can be derived from formic acid or oxalic acid during Fischer-Tropsch-type synthesis.
+Carbohydrates containing an isoprene skeleton can be synthesized from the formose reaction.
+Isoprenoids incorporated into fatty acid vesicles can stabilize the vesicles, which are suggested to have driven the divergence of bacterial and archaeal lipids.

+A scenario

+Lane has proposed a possible scenario for the origin of life that integrates much of the available evidence from biochemistry, geology, phylogeny, and experimentation: